There are a number of factors which make Caddick Davies the ideal option for anyone facing a motoring charge in England or Wales:

 Being charged for failing to stop at the scene of an accident is bound to send even the calmest of people into a panic.
 You will probably be concerned about the penalty you could face and wondering the best way to defend yourself in court.

 If you are told by the police that you have committed an offence due to failing to stop at the scene of an accident, the first thing to do is to contact a specialist motoring offence solicitor, such as Caddick Davies.
-They will be best placed to talk you through your options going forwards.
+They will be best placed to talk you through your options going forward.

-If you have a defence that you wish to enter, a motoring offence lawyer can help you to present it in the strongest possible way, as well as explaining your chances of success with your defence.
+If you have a defence that you wish to enter, a motoring offence lawyer can help you to present it in the strongest possible way, as well as explain your chances of success with your defence.
 If you choose to plead guilty, your motoring offence solicitor will be on your side, arguing for a more lenient penalty on your behalf.

 Call us for a free initial consultation

-Or we can call you back at a time of your choice
+0333 443 2366Or we can call you back at a time of your choice

 Sat to Sun: 9:00am - 5:00pm